adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 -------------------------
 ```

-This is how the stack looks in theory.
+The stack looks like above in theory.

-In practice, a user / programmer who wants to write programs cannot access all the layers directly.
+In practice, a programmer who wants to write programs cannot access all the layers directly.
 As we have seen, we have to use the Network API.
 The following is a more practical diagram of the stack.

 ```
         -------------------------